isomerpages/moe-palmviewpri/_palm-view-experience/Character & Citizenship Ed/Growing Years (SEd).md

 8\.
 Parents may opt their children out of Sexuality Education lessons, and/or supplementary Sexuality Education programmes by MOE-approved external providers.

 9\.
 Parents who wish to opt their children out of the Sexuality Education lessons need to complete an opt-out form.
-This form will be communicated  to parents at the start of the year and is also downloadable [here](https://form.gov.sg/65d016ac78eb2819346914c1) The completed opt-out form is to be submitted by 29 February 2024
+This form will be communicated  to parents at the start of the year and is also downloadable [here](https://form.gov.sg/65d016ac78eb2819346914c1)

+The completed opt-out form is to be submitted by 22 March 2024.

 10\.
 Parents can contact the school at [cheang\_ching\_ee@schools.gov.sg](mailto:cheang_ching_ee@schools.gov.sg) or 6508 0658 for discussion or to seek clarification about the school’s Sexuality Education programme.